sundas586/docker-cmd/README.md

 ### Tag (image name)

-- when we don't give a name to an image, docker by-defaults give it a tag name '**latest**'
+- when we don't give a name to an image, docker by defaults give it a tag name '**latest**'

   ![image](https://github.com/sundas586/docker-cmd/assets/33677647/536ef842-1fcc-4120-b1d9-b23090f9fbf6)